 Professional Development & Mentoring Luncheons

-The Professional Development and Mentoring Council, with support from the AAHB Fellows will sponsor lunch-time sessions on both Monday and Tuesday.
+The Professional Development and Mentoring Council will offer lunch-time sessions on both Monday and Tuesday.

 Topics vary year to year, but are intended to support the professional development of AAHB members and graduate students.

 FREE Lunches to the 1st 25 AAHB Members and Students (1st come, 1st serve - must show conference badge)

 If you receive a FREE Lunch, be sure to thank the AAHB Fellows for their generous support!

 Non-AAHB members or members/students after the 1st 25 have the option to purchase a lunch for $50 or bring your own lunch!
 If purchasing a lunch, please email email@example.com at least 2 weeks before meeting. (resort request for food prep).

 All conference participants are invited to attend the professional development and mentoring sessions (FREE)

 Monday, March 9, 2020 - 12:00 pm - 1:15 pm

 Presenter: Matthew Lee Smith, PhD, MPH, CHES, FGSA, FAAHB